You are currently viewing Visiting Sligo: The Ultimate Road Trip Through Yeats Country

 Benbulben in Co.
 Sligo.
 Photo: Colette Connolly.

 High Hopes Hiking offers a popular walk that is about 4 to 5 hours round-trip.
-You'll be glad you completed it as the views are quite amazing from the top.
+Northwest Adventure Tours also offers a similar guided hike.

 Along the way, your guide will show you the unusual plants that are only found in this area of Ireland, remnants of the Ice Age.
 They include the fringed sandwort and the tea leaf willow.